joinyearone/YearOne-prep-challenges/.github/CONTRIBUTING.md

 ## ✨ Contributing Content

-This project shares interview prep code challenges and articles for the YearOne community, prompting daily prep topics and grouping resources by difficulty level.
+This project shares interview prep code challenges and resources for the YearOne community, prompting daily prep topics and grouping resources by difficulty level.

-To contribute, you'll find all of the resources in the `topics.yaml` file of the repository.
-Topics entered into this file checked on a cron schedule using Github Actions.
+**To contribute**, you'll find all of the contributed resources in the `topics.yaml` file of the repository.
+Topics entered into this file are checked on a cron schedule using Github Actions.

-- Daily topics are randomly chosen, for all topics that have a difficulty level of `Beginner` or `Medium`, and posted straight to the YearOne community platform.
+- Daily topics are randomly chosen, for all topics that have a difficulty level of `Beginner` or `Medium`, and posted straight to the YearOne community platform in the #Daily Challenge page.
-- Other topics are scanned every few hours and new entries are automatically posted to the corresponding difficulty page in the YearOne community.
+- A scheduled cron will run every few hours to scan for new entries and post them to the corresponding difficulty page in the YearOne community.

 ### What makes a good topic?

 A good topic can be a coding question or challenge from a popular site, a technical article or tutorial that teaches a skill, or a link to a video that you found handy for interview prep.

-Please check that all links provided are accessible for free.
+Please check that all links provided are accessible for **free**.
 To do this, take the link and run it in an incognito window, if it's viewable, then it's accessible to all.

 ### Formatting a Topic